fpga-accel/otc-fpga/fp1/docs/Using_an_SDAccel_based_Example.md

 ##### Notes

+   `emu` is compile_mode.

-   *host* is the host program generated during compilation (The hardware compilation mode does not support simulation.):
+   `../prj/bin/mmult` is the host program generated during compilation (The hardware compilation mode does not support simulation.):
    mmult_hls example: The host program is mmult.
    vadd_cl example: The host program is vadd.
    vadd_rtl example: The host program is host.

-   *.xclbin* is the .xclbin file generated during compilation.
+   `../prj/bin/bin_mmult_hw_emu.xclbin` is the .xclbin file generated during compilation.
 Different compilation modes correspond to different .xclbin files.
    If the *compile_mode* is **cpu_em**, select **bin_mmult_cpu_emu.xclbin**.
    If the *compile_mode* is **hw_em**, select **bin_mmult_hw_emu.xclbin**.

    Skip this step if the simulation test is not required.

-7. Perform the hardware test.
+6. Perform the hardware test.

-  Select the **hw** mode as shown in step 4 to compile and generate an .xclbin file, register an image, load the image, and perform the hardware test on the running environment according to the SDAccel SDK process in the following sections.
-  For details about how to register an image, see [Registering an FPGA Image](./Registering an FPGA Image.md).
-For details about how to load the image, see [Loading an FPGA Image](../tools/fpga_tool/docs/load_an_fpga_image.md).
+   Perform step 4 to select the hw mode and generate the xclbin file.

+##### Note:
+  The xclbin file name needs to be adjusted based on the site requirements.

 SDAccel SDK Operation Instructions
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+##### Note:

+Generate a .xclbin file, [AEI register](./Register_an_FPGA_image_for_an_OpenCL_project.md) and compile the SDK  before using the SDK.

 The SDAccel SDK platform is used to test hardware.
 Compile and run the host program in the execution environment.
 This section uses mmult_hls as an example to describe the operations.